CMSTrackerDPG/certifier/docs/translation.md

 # Translation of old field to new fields:

-This page gives an overview of the fields from the TkDQMDoctor have looked like in the old certification helper website and how the are called in the new version.
+This page gives an overview of how the fields from the TkDQMDoctor have looked like in the old certification helper website and how the are called in the new version.

 ```python
 translations = {